 Our activities, services and programs include advocacy and sensitization on disability issues, disability stigmatization.
 Economic empowerment, employment opportunities, creation of enterprise livelihood, capacity building, skills training, women’s priority issues, Parental care and support, cooperative development, orthopaedic surgery, artificial limb fittings, assistive devices, carrier counselling and guidance particular among persons with disabilities.

-In 2013, DNF began a project partnership with a U.S. group of researchers known as the Ghana Strong Initiative, which is now organized as the Matilda Flow Co.
-Nonprofit, which supports our school sensitization advocacy project and our Portraits of Ability research project with our members.
+In 2014, DNF had a project partnership with a U.S. group of researchers known as the Ghana Strong Initiative, which supported our school sensitization advocacy project and our Portraits of Ability research project with our members.